prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 ### StatsModels

 Statistical models is very advanced GitHub repo for statistical modeling and econometrics in Python.
-You can reach the documentation from https://www.statsmodels.org/stable/index.html.
+You can reach the documentation from (https://www.statsmodels.org/stable/index.html){:rel="nofollow"}.

 It is a complement to scipy for statistical computations including descriptive statistics and estimation and inference for statistical models.

 ### OpenStax Introductionary statistics?

-This is a great textbook you can download from https://openstax.org/details/books/introductory-statistics
+This is a [great textbook](https://openstax.org/details/books/introductory-statistics){:rel="nofollow"} you can download from openstax.org website.